mgolebiowski95/billing/billing/README.txt

 - [BREAKING CHANGE] entire library redesign
 - [NEW] update to Play Billing Library v6.2.0
 - [NEW] version naming depends on used Play Billing Library version

+6.2.0.1
+- [FIX] fix crash trying to connect to billing service